beshu-tech/readonlyrest-docs/elasticsearch.md

 # Overview: The ReadonlyREST Suite

-ReadonlyREST is a suite of light weight Elasticsearch and Kibana plugins that implement security.
+ReadonlyREST is a light weight Elasticsearch plugin that adds encryption, authentication, authorization and access control capabilities to Elasticsearch embedded REST API.
+The core of this plugin is an ACL engine that checks each incoming request through a sequence of **rules** a bit like a firewall.
+There are a dozen rules that can be grouped in sequences of blocks and form a powerful representation of a logic chain.

 The Elasticsearch plugin known as `ReadonlyREST Free` is released under the GPLv3 license, or alternatively, a commercial license (see [ReadonlyREST Embedded](https://readonlyrest.com/embedded)) and lays the technological foundations for the companion Kibana plugin which is released in two versions: [ReadonlyREST PRO](https://readonlyrest.com/pro) and [ReadonlyREST Enterprise](https://readonlyrest.com/enterprise).